D-Robotics/hobot_vio/README.md

 Before experiencing, the following basic conditions need to be met:

-- The RDK has been burned with the Ubuntu 20.04.
+- The RDK has been burned with the Ubuntu.
 - The RDK has been installed.
-- Realsense is connected to the RDK X3 via USB 3.0 interface.
+- Realsense is connected to the RDK via USB 3.0 interface.

 The algorithm subscribes to the image and IMU data of the Realsense camera as input, calculates the camera's trajectory information, and publishes the camera’s motion trajectory through the topic mechanism of ROS2.
 The trajectory results can be viewed in the rviz2 software on a PC.

 ![vio_rviz](./imgs/hobot_vio_rviz.jpeg)
 ## Hardware Connection
-The connection method between Realsense and RDK X3 is as shown in the following picture:
+The connection method between Realsense and RDK is as shown in the following picture:
  ![realsense-x3](./imgs/realsense-x3.jpg)

 **1. Install Package**